joinpursuit/capstone/ideation/README.md

 Typically, before hiring a team of people and having them spend hundreds or thousands of hours building something, extensive research would be done.
 This is a separate field from software engineering.

-For Capstone, you will just use your own experiences to be the driver of building your idea.
+For capstone, you will just use your own experiences to be the driver of building your idea.

 ## Further Reading